gyulanemeth/bluefox.email/tools/index.md

 ## Email Deliverability Tools

 Quickly check your domain’s email authentication setup with our DMARC, SPF, DKIM, and MX record checkers.
-Prevent spoofing, fix deliverability issues, and ensure your emails land in the inbox—not spam.
+Prevent spoofing, fix deliverability issues, and ensure your emails land in the inbox, not spam.

 [Explore Deliverability Tools →](/tools/deliverability/index.md)